 For $m=1$ the equation \ref{eq7} yields $f^1(P_{k})-e_1=(f^1(P_{0})-e_1)\cdot 3^{k}$, hence the $k^{th}$ element of the sequence of polytopes of the Theorem \ref{th1} can be written as

 The vector $(f^m(P_{0})-e_1)/(f^1(P_{0})-1)$ is a \emph{stochastic} vector (its components sum to 1) and $(2I+Q)^k/3^k$ is a doubly stochastic matrix, therefore

-This fact is an immediate consequence of the Corollary 2 of \cite{major}.
-The congruence \ref{eq9} implies the assertion of Theorem \ref{th1}. \end{proof} It can be proved in the same way that Theorem \ref{th1} remains valid if we replace ''prism'' with ''pyramid'' or ''bipyramid'' in condition $(ii)$.
+This fact is an immediate consequence of Lemma \ref{lem1}.
+The convergence \ref{eq9} implies the assertion of Theorem \ref{th1}. \end{proof} It can be proved in the same way that Theorem \ref{th1} remains valid if we replace ''prism'' with ''pyramid'' or ''bipyramid'' in condition $(ii)$.
 As a special case of prisms and pyramids we can mention the d-cubes and d-simplices obtained by choosing a single point as the base $P_0$, therefore for any $m$ the components of the $m$-modular $f$-vector of the d-cube (and d-simplex) are approximately equal if $d$ is large enough.